-The class will feature a possible four formal learning activities worth 5% each that will strengthen the understanding of the main stages of child development.
-Specifics of each activity will be discussed further in class; however, the completed works will need to be uploaded to Google Classroom on the given due date.
+The class will feature four formal learning activities worth ten points each that will strengthen your understanding of the main stages of child development.
+Specifics of each activity will be discussed further in class; however, the completed works will need to be uploaded to D2L/ Brightspace on the given due date.